4kills/go-libdeflate/README.md

 ## Download and Installation

-If you want to build for `$GOARCH=amd64` and either **Windows, Linux** or **MacOS** just go get this library and everything will work right away.
+If you want to build for `$GOARCH=amd64` and either **Windows, Linux** or **MacOS** just Go get this library and everything will work right away.

-(You may also use go modules (available since go 1.11) to get the version of a specific branch or tag if you want to try out or use experimental features.
+(You may also use Go modules (available since Go 1.11) to get the version of a specific branch or tag if you want to try out or use experimental features.
 However, beware that these versions are not necessarily guaranteed to be stable or thoroughly tested.)

 <details>